hrugani/myhtml2pdf/README.md

 /html2pdf
 /merge

-Both endepoints receive a zipped file that should contains all the necessary inputs to execute the desired pdf process.
+Both endpoints receive a zipped file that should contains all the necessary inputs to execute the desired pdf process.

 This web app is only a wrapper for 2 execelent command lines applications that execute PDF actions.